 Dear Friends and Colleagues,

-We are happy to welcoming you to our 3rd Krems Dementia conference on the Campus of the Danube University for continuing education.
+We are happy to invite you to our 3rd Krems Dementia conference 2021 virtual.

 COVID 19 has high lightened that simply reacting to Dementia if the symptoms of the disease are causing a crisis for Persons living with Dementia and their support providers is not enough.
 Simply reacting to Dementia is causing pain and isolation to families, loss of quality lifetime – and additional societal cost.
 Society in its entirety need to act competently and informed- and first of all we need to start listening to persons with dementia and their support providers!